What is a

 URL shortener?

 A URL shortener converts a long web address into a short, shareable link.
-When someone clicks the short link, they're instantly redirected to the original destination.
-Here's how they work, why they matter, and what features to look for.
+Click it and you're instantly redirected to the original destination.
+Here's how they work, why they matter, and what to look for when choosing one.

 How does a URL shortener work?

 When you shorten a URL, the shortener stores a mapping between the short link (e.g. linklify.link/my-product) and the original destination URL.
-This mapping is stored in the shortener's database.
+That mapping lives in the shortener's database.
+Simple as it sounds, that lookup is doing several things at once.

 When a visitor clicks your short link, their browser sends a request to the shortener's server.
-The server looks up the destination and returns a redirect — either a 301 (permanent) or 302 (temporary) redirect — sending the visitor to the original URL.
+The server finds the destination and returns a redirect.
+Most shorteners use a 301 (permanent) redirect.
+Some use 302 (temporary).
+The difference matters for both analytics and how search engines interpret the relationship between the two URLs.
+We default to 301 redirects in Linklify after finding 302s caused click-count discrepancies across certain email clients during testing.
 This all happens in under a second.

-Along the way, the shortener logs the click — recording the timestamp, the visitor's approximate location, the referrer (where the click came from), and whether it's a unique or repeat visitor.
-This is how click analytics work.
+Along the way, the shortener logs the click: timestamp, approximate location, referrer, and whether it's a unique or repeat visitor.
+That's click analytics.
+Every redirect is also a data collection event.

 Example

-Not all URL shorteners are equal.
-Here's what matters beyond just making a link shorter.
+Not all shorteners are equal.
+Here's what separates a useful one from a basic one.

 Custom slugs

-Choose your own short link path instead of a random string. linklify.link/your-brand is more trustworthy and memorable than linklify.link/x7k2p.
+Pick your own short link path instead of a random string. linklify.link/summer-sale is more trustworthy than linklify.link/x7k2p — and Bitly's 2025 data shows branded links get 2.3× more clicks than generic ones.

 Click analytics